Web3 wallet

 What are DEX tokens and why should I buy them?

 DEX tokens are cryptocurrencies tied to decentralized exchanges.
 They give holders governance rights, staking rewards, and exposure to DeFi growth.
+They are high-risk assets and should only be considered after thorough independent research.

 Do I need a Web3 wallet to buy DEX tokens?